StuartCox3107/iGrow/README.md

 ## Testing

-- HTML
-- CSS
-- Javascript
+### Code

+- **HTML:** All tested with [W3S HTML Validation Service](https://validator.w3.org/), checked by rendering each page in the browser and right clicking to ensure code being rendered excludes the jinja template language
+1. 404.html: No errors found
+2. base.html: No errors found
+3. create.html:  TO DO STILL
+4. index.html: No errors found
+5. norecord.html: No errors found
+6. read.html: No errors found
+7. update.html: TO DO STILL

+- **CSS:** style.css tested with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator), no errors found

+- **Javascript:** scripts.js tested with [JSLint](https://jslint.com/)

-- Python: Code tested with pylint:
+- **Python:** Code tested with pylint:

 ---